Pilgrim paths

 Gløshaugen – Stiklestad

 Hike in a great cultural and natural landscape from Gløshaug church in Grong to historic Stiklestad.
-On this path you will need to bring a tent, map and compass.
+This path is only suited for experienced hikers, and you will need to bring a tent, map and compass.

 Romboleden